 Should You Save or Cash In Your Scrap Metal?

 For years we have had customers and iScrappers asking if we recommend saving materials…it’s an easy answer.
 No, we don’t.
-Saving things is another form of gambling and gambling on things that are controlled by the world economic environment is a TOUGH thing to be able to do.
+Saving things is another form of gambling, and gambling on things that are controlled by the world’s economic environment is a TOUGH thing to be able to do.

-Saving materials is always a tough thing to do because there are so many questions to go with it.
+Saving materials is always a tricky thing to do because there are so many questions to go with it.

 • Do you have the space?